Customers depend on well-trained, well-informed service agents for a quality experience — and this only happens through effective management.

 Whatever the cause, resistance from team members can cause problems for team leaders.
 Fostering a strong bond between yourself and the agents under you is a big help, but this may be difficult if resistance is already in place.

 Discussing any issues directly with the person(s) involved is the most practical way to handle their dissatisfaction.
-This can be hard if you’ve been promoted into a leadership position and are overseeing people who were on the same level as you weeks earlier but must be done regardless.
+This can be hard if they have promoted you into a leadership position and are overseeing people who were on the same level as you weeks earlier.

 Tips for Effective Team Leadership in a Call Center

-Some key points for team leaders to bear in mind:
+Some key points for team leaders to remember:

-Anyone taking on a team leader role should be flexible.
+Anyone taking on call center team leader responsibilities should be flexible.
 Just because you’re in a senior role doesn’t mean you’re managing the entire call center, you might not have all the answers.

 That’s why a willingness to recognize your faults and make changes is so important.
 Management could make you aware of the mistakes you’ve made through ongoing quality assurance, potentially surprising you.